johnwcowan/r7rs-work/MaybeEither.md

 ### Trivalent logic

-These procedures provide trivalent logic in the style of SQL, with
+These procedures provide trivalent logic in the style of SQL on Maybe objects.
+For the purposes of this section, an object counts as false if it is Just `#f`, true if it is Just anything else.
-Nothing playing the role of NULL.
-For the purposes of this section, an object counts as true if it is neither `#f` nor Nothing.
+It is an error if any argument is not a Maybe.

 Unlike `and` and `or`, these procedures must evaluate all their arguments in order to provide correct SQL-style semantics.